 - Vessel safety check - ensure your boat and all engines are fully serviced.
 Carry an auxiliary motor.

 - Carry at least two means of communication,one should be a VHF marine radio with channel 16, the universal distress frequency, check out the marine radio networks and keep your radio on at all times.
-Tell someone of your plans and and anticipated time of return.
+Tell someone of your plans and anticipated time of return.

 Lifejackets, the single most important safety equipment items for your vessel.Take them and wear them.
 When in the water wearing one will increase your survival time.